 On the second day, police were massed just off campus, waiting for orders to move against the sit-in.
 But rather than a messy confrontation that was sure to make the news, the president of California's university system, Clark Kerr, encouraged by the university's faculty, offered the demonstrators a compromise.
 The student still under arrest in the police car was to be booked and then released without the university pressing charges, and negotiations were to follow for establishing permanent rules.
 Spokespersons for the demonstrators accepted, and the sit-in ended.

 But agreements on campus rules were not worked out between the administration and what was now a student organization called the Free Speech Movement.
 Kerr was upset that among the top half-dozen or so leaders of the Free Speech Movement (FSM) was Bettina Aptheker, daughter of a Communist Party scholar; Michael Rossman, a self-described "red-diaper baby," and a couple of people who could be described as Trotskyists.
 Kerr was concerned about appearing to be caving into Communists.
 Kerr complained about the FSM leadership, and the FSM rank and file were surprised that Kerr would, in their words, "resort to red-baiting."
 Kerr was under pressure from the university's board of regents, and he moved to suspend a few of the student leaders.
-The Free Speech Movement called for an overnight sit-in at the campus administration building (Sproul Hall).
+Free Speech leaders responded to the suspensions with tactics drawn from the civil rights movement.
+They caled for for an overnight sit-in at the campus administration building (Sproul Hall).
 Their strategy was to force Kerr into bringing police onto campus, believing that this would help broaden their base of support.
 It would, they calculated, take fifteen hours for the police to arrest and take away all those sitting-in.

 The sit-in began on December 2, with the movement's star speechmaker, Mario Savio, making a fiery speech.
-Savio was an impassioned former civil rights worker in Mississippi, from a working class family and an exceptional student.
+Savio was an impassioned former civil rights worker in Mississippi, from a working class family, an exceptional student and one of those having been suspended.
 He spoke of "the machine" becoming so odious and making one so sick at heart that one had to put one's body on the gears and wheels.
 Then Joan Baez sang, and about a thousand people marched into the administration building.

 Kerr and his associates were in contact with the state's governor, "Pat" Brown.
 A false report went to Brown that the students were "busting up" offices.
 Governor Brown called in the Highway Patrol – California's elite police force.
 Through the night and much of the next day 733 arrests were made, and the police cleared the building by dragging the arrested students down the stairs – bump, bump, bump.
 The movement's strategy of non-violence – learned from the civil rights movement – worked.
 They broadened their support.
 Many faculty members were upset by the police having come onto campus and using force, and they threw their support to the students' fight for the freedom to organize politically on campus.
 It was the first big student rising in the United States in modern times, and it was a sensation in the United States and abroad, and it set an example for other campuses.